 Before you start the databases, you must initialize the root directories for both clusters with the appropriate DR attributes.
-You enable DR in the configuration file using the <dr> <dr> ID for each database cluster and that cluster's role.
+You enable DR in the configuration file using the <dr> cdr> element, including a unique cluster ID for each database cluster and that cluster's role.
 The ID is a number between 0 and 127 which VoltDB uses to uniquely identify each cluster as part of the DR process.
 The role is either master or replica.